 This database contains a collection of Mandarin terms which have cultural, historical or sentimental value unique to Singapore.
 These terms may be used by Singaporeans in the past or at present.
 Some of the terms are read in print while others are used in our everyday conversations.

-A mini motorcycle installed with a low seat and a floorboard.
-The term is the transliteration of the English word “scooter”.
+A person who collects old and unwanted items.
+The term is the transliteration of the Malay word karung guni.

 shí wù / zhí wù